Nuffle-Labs/nffl/docs/docs/design/faults.md

 ## Safety Faults

 Whenever one or more operators do something that impact the AVS safety, this is treated as a Safety Fault.
-Safety Faults come in two subtypes: _Double Signing_ and _Invalid Message_.
+Safety Faults come in two subtypes: _Equivocation_ and _Invalid Message_.

-* Double Signing: the operator signed more than one message for the same case - e.g. in terms of state root updates, more than one state root for the same network and block or more than one timestamp for the same block.
+* Equivocation: the operator signed more than one message for the same case - e.g. in terms of state root updates, more than one state root for the same network and block or more than one timestamp for the same block.
 * Invalid Message: a message that is provably wrong - for operator set updates,